npm/npm/doc/developers.md

 started with a pretty basic package.json file.
 See `npm-init(1)` for more info.

-## Bundling Dependencies

-If you depend on something that is not published (but has a package.json file) then you can `bundle` that dependency into your package.

-* Add the `"name":"version"` to your dependency hash, as if it was a published package.
-* Do `npm bundle install <pkg>` where `<pkg>` is the path/tarball/url to the unpublished package.

-To bundle dependencies that ARE published (perhaps, if you will not have access to the registry when it is installed, or if you would like to make some modifications to them), you can use `npm bundle` (with no other arguments) to bundle-install all your dependencies.

-More info at `npm-bundle(1)`.
+## Keeping files *out* of your package

+Use a `.npmignore` file to keep stuff out of your package.
+If there's no .npmignore file, but there *is* a .gitignore file, then npm will ignore the stuff matched by the .gitignore file.
+If you *want* to include something that is excluded by your .gitignore file, you can create an empty .npmignore file to override it.

 ## Link Packages

 `npm link` is designed to install a development package and see the changes in real time without having to keep re-installing it.
-(You do need to either re-link or `npm rebuild` to update compiled packages, of course.)
+(You do need to either re-link or `npm rebuild -g` to update compiled packages, of course.)

 More info at `npm-link(1)`.